• LBA Eyelash Extension Specialty Permit Training Enrollment | Possible Lowest Eligible Net Cost: $900.00

 2. Additional copies.
 If a student needs an additional copy of a translated high school diploma or transcript during enrollment, that copy may require separate purchase.

 3. Graduate responsibility.
-After graduation, the graduate is responsible for obtaining any later translation or updated translation required by a state agency or other authority.
+After course completion, the student or permit applicant is responsible for obtaining any later translation or updated translation required by a state agency or other authority.

 4. No promise of future acceptance.
 The School is not responsible for the continued validity or future acceptance of third-party translated documents if agency rules, agency preferences, or translator status changes over time.